SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - **Not started:** supporting primitives may exist, but the production format path is absent.
 - **Current:** the only work item that should be advanced before taking the next queued item.

-Current development stage: **Stage 3 — complete AV1 still-image decoding.** The transform checkpoint is closed: forward transforms use one libaom-shaped operator architecture across scalar, `Vector128`, `Vector256`, and `Vector512`, inverse production traversal uses the verified scalar, `Vector128`, and `Vector256` tiers, and implementation-mechanic type and file suffixes have been removed.
+Current development stage: **Stage 3 — complete AV1 still-image decoding.** The transform checkpoint is closed: forward transforms use one libaom-shaped SIMD-first operator architecture across `Vector512`, `Vector256`, and `Vector128`, with scalar fallback; inverse production traversal uses the verified `Vector256` and `Vector128` tiers with scalar fallback; and implementation-mechanic type and file suffixes have been removed.
 Neither AV1 nor HEVC production encoding is implemented.

 Immediate checkpoint: **remove every remaining valid AV1 still-image unsupported branch and prove the complete decode matrix.** Each syntax tool must be implemented through the established SIMD-first architecture with scalar fallback and verified with independent AVIF/libaom evidence across supported bit depths, chroma layouts, filters, grain, and color signaling.